Central Limit Theorems for Local Functionals of Dynamic Point Processes: Proofs

-\end{define} The normal approximation result we will use is in terms of Wasserstein distance, which we define below. \begin{define}[Wasserstein distance] The Wasserstein distance between two random variables $X$ and $Y$ is defined as
+\end{definition} The normal approximation result we will use is in terms of Wasserstein distance, which we define below. \begin{definition}[Wasserstein distance] The Wasserstein distance between two random variables $X$ and $Y$ is defined as

-where $\textrm{Lip}_1$ denotes the set of Lipschitz functions with Lipschitz constant less than or equal to $1$. \end{define}
+where $\textrm{Lip}_1$ denotes the set of Lipschitz functions with Lipschitz constant less than or equal to $1$. \end{definition}

 The following central limit theorem is a combination of two previous results and is succinctly expressed as Theorem 2.4 in \cite{lach2}.

 \begin{proposition}[Theorem 3.1 in \cite{taqqu} and Theorem 3.5 in \cite{lach1}] Let $\{G_n\}$ be a collection of random variables with finite Wiener chaos expansions, so that